James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

   see the separability signal (Iteration 2 showed it emerges around code-1000+).

-**Verdict.** The learned-prototype cosine is a decode-side win (prototype-speed decode, full probe accuracy, no quantization hit) -- adopt it as the DECODER.
+**Verdict.** The learned-prototype cosine is a decode-side win (prototype-speed decode, full probe accuracy, no quantization hit); adopt it as the DECODER.
 But the UPDATE cost is unchanged: the choice remains Nystrom (prototype-speed update, ~0.55-0.61 ceiling) vs full accumulate-and-solve (0.67 ceiling, ~3-10x).
 The gauge/rank-k cheap-update route is a dead end at k=32-64 (it cannot express the